ELSady/Classification-Telcom-Churn-Modeling/README.md

 * Telcom customer records data of over 7000 ID's / customers.
 * Feature engineered and transformation for dataset to better be read and be implemented to model.
 * Data Exploration gives us better understanding which any of the criterias leading up to customer end subscribing to telcom's internet / broadband service.
-* Using `Tree-based algorithm's feature importance` to determine which features contributes the most in terms of customer churn.
+* Using several classifier models to determine which features contributes the most in terms of customer churn.

-* Optimized Tree-based algorithm to output higher score `Accuracy, F1, Precision, Recall`.
+Customer attrition (a.k.a customer churn) is one of the biggest expenditures of any organization.
+If we could figure out why a customer leaves and when they leave with reasonable accuracy, it would immensely help the organization to strategize their retention initiatives manifold.
+Let’s make use of athis Telco customer transaction dataset from to understand the key steps involved in predicting customer attrition. <br>

+Supervised Machine Learning is nothing but learning a function that maps an input to an output based on example input-output pairs.
+A supervised machine learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.
+Given that we have data on current and prior customer transactions in the telecom dataset, this is a standardized supervised classification problem that tries to predict a binary outcome (Y/N).

 ### Code and Resources Used
 * **Packages** : pandas, numpy, matplotlib, seaborn, sci-kit learn, shap, yellowbrick, lightgbm.